jason2506/ckip.py/README.md

 Here is a simple example for traversing all leaf nodes (each of these is a Chinese term) of the parsing tree:

-    def traverse(node):
+    def traverse(root):
-        if 'child' in node:
+        if 'child' in root:
-            for child in node['child']:
+            for child in root['child']:
                 for leaf in traverse(child):
                     yield leaf
         else:
-            yield node
+            yield root

-    for sentence in result['result']:
+    for sentence in parsed_result['result']:
         for term in traverse(sentence['tree']):
             print term['term'], term['pos']